grew-nlp/grew_doc/content/rule.md

 ## Lexical rule

 A rule can be parametrized by a lexicon.
-The rule below add a new feat `Gender` with the relevant value when the noun is found in the lexicon.
+The rule below adds a new feat `Gender` with the relevant value when the noun is found in the lexicon.
 Note that the lexicon is named in the rule (`lex` in the example), this will allow us to use several lexicons in the same rule.

 ~~~grew